Configure Routing Rules

 |---|---|

-| Adjust Order | Use up/down arrows or drag rules to adjust match priority by channel |
+| Adjust Order | Use up/down arrows or drag rules to adjust match priority; also supports grouping and sorting by channel for easier management of large rule sets |

-| Insert Rule | Quickly insert new rules before/after specified rule |
+| Insert Rule | Quickly insert new rules before or after a specified rule without manually dragging to adjust position |

-| Filter Rules | Filter all rules delivering to a channel by that channel |
+| Filter Rules | Filter by channel to quickly locate all rules delivering to a specific channel, ideal for scenarios with many rules |

-| Edit History | View historical configurations and quickly restore to a version |
+| Edit History | View historical configuration versions, compare differences, and quickly restore (see details below) |

 Configuration Examples